Our office will be closed for the Christmas break from 5pm Tuesday 23 December and will reopen on Monday 5 January 2026.

 There are circumstances when a sole applicant may be required to attend a court hearing.
 Attendance is necessary in the following situations:

-• The sole applicant has a child of the marriage who is under 18 at the time of the application;
+• The sole applicant has a child of the marriage who is under 18 at the time of the application.
+The Court wants to know that proper arrangements have been made.

-• The respondent opposed the divorce application with a Response to divorce.
+• The respondent opposed the divorce application with a Response to a Divorce.

 You may also need to attend if you have applied for substituted service or dispensation of service unless advised otherwise by the Court.